FlowCrypt/flowcrypt-android/README.md

 Please follow these steps to setup your virtual or physical device:

 - [Set up your test environment](https://developer.android.com/training/testing/espresso/setup#set-up-environment).
 - Some of the tests use [MockWebServer](https://github.com/square/okhttp/tree/master/mockwebserver).
 We run a local mock web server via [FlowCryptMockWebServerRule](https://github.com/FlowCrypt/flowcrypt-android/blob/master/FlowCrypt/src/androidTest/java/com/flowcrypt/email/rules/FlowCryptMockWebServerRule.kt).
 It uses [TestConstants.MOCK_WEB_SERVER_PORT](https://github.com/FlowCrypt/flowcrypt-android/blob/master/FlowCrypt/src/androidTest/java/com/flowcrypt/email/TestConstants.kt#L19) as a port.
-Unfortunately, the Android system doesn't allow us to use the `HTTPS 433` port by default to run a web server on the `localhost` (`127.0.0.1`).
+Unfortunately, the Android system doesn't allow us to use the `HTTPS 433` port by default to run a web server on the `localhost (127.0.0.1)`.
 That's why we have to run a mock web server on another port (for example, `1212`) and route all traffic from `127.0.0.1:433` to `127.0.0.1:1212`.
 For that purpose, you can use the [script/ci-wait-for-emulator.sh](https://github.com/FlowCrypt/flowcrypt-android/blob/master/script/ci-wait-for-emulator.sh#L13) script.
 - Additionally, the test environment should handle all requests to `*.flowcrypt.test`.
-All traffic to `*.flowcrypt.test` should be routed to `localhost(127.0.0.1)`.
-To do this, a DNS server can be used.
-For example:
+All traffic to `*.flowcrypt.test` should be routed to `localhost (127.0.0.1)`.
+You can use a DNS server to do this.
+For example, using these commands:

 ```bash
 1. sudo apt install -y dnsmasq resolvconf